getoptimum/docs/docs/guides/01-getting-started-cli.md

 ## Why Optimum Proxy?

-OptimumP2P is a **peer-to-peer network** where nodes exchange messages over a `RLNC-enhanced` pubsub mesh.
+Optimum Network is a **peer-to-peer network** where nodes exchange messages over a `RLNC-enhanced` pubsub mesh.
 If you connect directly to a P2P node, you need to:

 * Know node IP/port.